 The historic market town of Beverley is one of Yorkshire's best kept secrets, approximately 14 miles from Garton on the Wolds.
 The splendid 13th century Beverley Minster is worth a visit.
 Beverley Racecourse is on the unique Beverley Westwood for an enjoyable afternoon or evening at the races (around 19 meets between April and September).
 Beverley has a wealth of upmarket shops, a large outdoor market each Saturday and an excellent choice of pubs and restaurants.
 For music lovers, the Beverley & East Riding Early Music Festival is held each May, and a folk festival in June.
 An annual food festival is held each October in the market place.

 UK City of Culture 2017

-Hull is a vibrant maritime city with a rich and proud heritage and has been named UK City of Culture 2017.
+Hull is a vibrant maritime city with a rich and proud heritage named UK City of Culture 2017.
 Approximately 25 miles from Garton on the Wolds.
 Hull has its own Museums Quarter in the heart of the old town, consisting of Wilberforce House, the Hull and East Riding Museum, Streetlife and the Arctic Corsair trawler all with free admission.
 There is also the Ferens Art Gallery and the Maritime Museum in the city centre.
-The marina close to the city centre offers a pleasant stroll with several cafes and restaurants.
+The marina and historic fruit market close to the city centre offers a pleasant stroll with a selection of shops, cafes and restaurants.